Home Properties Rentals Guides to France Services Directory French News

 In the event of a later dispute, it will be the terms as set out in the VEFA contract that will apply.

-You will not normally be provided with your own copy of the full technical supporting documentation (descriptif détaillé), which will be retained by the Notaire.
+You will not normally be provided with your own copy of the full technical supporting documentation (descriptif détaillé), which will be retained by the notaire.
 Nevertheless, you are entitled to consult the documentation at any time, and it forms part of the contract.

 When the property has been completed you need to be able to compare any difference between the property shown on the plan and the actual realisation.
-Indeed, the law states that if you are not given this information (or the right of access to it), then the contract is capable of being annuled.
+Indeed, the law states that if you are not given this information (or the right of access to it), then the contract is capable of being annulled.

 The developer is also obliged to provide you with the set of the rules that will apply on the development, e.g. use of the communal areas, business use of the property, service charges.